Digambaran/pesto_takehome/README.md

 - [ ] add tests for api
 - [ ] add missing apis
 - [ ] add scripts and nodemon (or any better alternative)
+- [ ] ability to have multiple todo sheets for one user, once all todos in a sheet is completed, it should be marked archived
+- [ ] proper authentication